raifcoonjah/homelab/ansible/roles/backup_proxmox/README.md

 # Proxmox Backup

-A Ansible role to deploy scripts and systemd timers, service to automatically take weekly VM snapshots and full VM backup on Friday night.
+A Ansible role to deploy backup script and systemd service/time to automatically backup specific VMs on Friday (23:30)

 ## Requirements